-Rebuilding Connections: Nurturing Relationships After Traumatic Brain Injury
+Rebuilding Relationships After Traumatic Brain Injury

-Navigating Relationships After Traumatic Brain Injury: Understanding the Impact on Mental Health.
+Navigating Relationships After Traumatic Brain Injury: Understanding the Impact on Mental Health

-One of the main challenges individuals with TBI face is adapting to the changes in their own behavior and emotions.
+One of the main challenges people with TBI face is adapting to the changes in their own behavior and emotions.
 They may experience frustration, mood swings, and difficulty controlling their anger, which can strain relationships with family, friends, and romantic partners.

 It is important for loved ones to understand that these changes are a direct result of the brain injury.
 Instead of blaming or becoming resentful, it is crucial to provide support and empathy.
 Engaging in open and honest communication can help both parties navigate the challenges together.